Regular $t$-balanced Cayley maps on split metacyclic $2$-groups: Introduction

 So far, people have completely classified RBCM$_{t}$'s for the following classes of groups: dihedral groups (Kwak, Kwon and Feng \cite{KKF06}, 2006), dicyclic groups (Kwak and Oh \cite{KO08}, 2008), semi-dihedral groups (Oh \cite{Oh09}, 2009), cyclic groups (Kwon \cite{Kw13}, 2013).
-Recently, the author \cite{Ch17} gave a classification for RBCM$_t$'s on abelian groups, which is complete to some degree.
+In 2017 the first author \cite{Ch17} reduced the classification of RBCM$_t$'s on abelian groups to a problem about polynomial rings, and gave a complete classification for RBCM$_t$'s on abelian $2$-groups.
+In 2018 Yuan, Wang and Qu \cite{YWQ18} classified RBCM$_1$'s for the so-called minimal nonabelian metacyclic groups.
+For results on more general regular Cayley maps, see \cite{CDL22,CT14,DH19,DYL23,HR22}.